This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The good news is that most plants don’t need much or even any fertilizer during the winter months.
 This is when I found that fertilizing my plants led to them developing brown plants.
 I also noticed that fertilizer would build upon the soil surface.

-The solution to this problem was fairly simple, thankfully.
+The solution to this problem was pretty simple, thankfully.
 Instead of fertilizing every week, I tried to avoid fertilizing when it was colder outside and spacing out when I fertilized the plants.
 This solved my problem.

 Pests and Diseases

-This was also a tough solution.
+This was also a rugged solution.
 After all, several pests can infest houseplants.
 Some of the more common culprits included spider mites and aphids.
 The fungus has attacked the roots of my plants, making it seem like it was being overwatered.

 The bad news about this problem was that the solution wasn’t always straightforward.
-Although this was challenging, one of the best things I did was dispose of any truly infested plants to save the rest of my indoor garden.
+Although this was challenging, one of the best things I did was dispose of infested plants to save the rest of my indoor garden.

 When treating my plants, I also prune back any infested areas of the plants and brown leaves.
 I then allowed the plant some time to rest and continued monitoring them for other signs of pest infestations.
-I made a video on dealing with pests such as aphids, whiteflies, and mealybugs, all known for causing these symptoms in plants, You can view that below.
+I made a video on dealing with pests such as aphids, whiteflies, and mealybugs, all known for causing these symptoms in plants; you can view that below.
 If you ever struggle with pests, it is a must-watch.

 Keeping the Problem At Bay

 So, what do you do when you find the leaves on your houseplants turning brown?
-The answer is fairly simple.
+The answer is pretty simple.
 It’s best to find the source of the cause and remedy that particular issue.
 In the meantime, ensure you cut away any brown leaves and eliminate them.
 Once you find and fix the root cause, then you’ll see healthier foliage taking its place.

 Conclusion